 Sharing the story of Yanggendyinanyuk, signals how this community chooses to see its’ future self through the telling of its past.
 Importantly it visually and symbolically places the legacy of a truly remarkable Aboriginal leader that epitomises power, resilience, strength and achievement across redundant agricultural infrastructure.

-The project will bring new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invite visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.
+The project brings new life and focus to the region through a commitment to reconciliation and respect, and as a consequence invites visitors and residents to explore the region’s rich Aboriginal heritage and living culture, led by our region’s first people through a key project partnership with the silo owners, Barengi Gadjin Land Council Aboriginal Corporation, West Wimmera Shire Council and the generously shared story by a direct descendant of Yanggendyinanyuk, and his life of Yangga Dyata - Walking on Country.

-The artwork within the Silo Activation Project is supported by the Victorian Government through Creative Victoria’s Creative Activation funding and Horsham Rural City Council.
+The Silo Activation Project is supported by the Victorian Government through Creative Victoria’s Creative Activation fund and Horsham Rural City Council.

 Yanggendyinanyuk’s powerful story is one of reconciliation, connection to country, resilience and humility.
 It has strong roots across several Local Government areas across the Wimmera including the West Wimmera Shire.